IloveNooodles/dotfiles/README.md

 - gdb
 - brew
 - vscode
+- mise

 ## How to install

 I use `stow` for the managers.
 You can install the stow first then clone this repository to Home `(~)` directory.
 Then just `stow <package>` anything you want to.

+For example if i want to install nvim configuration to this laptop, so the steps are

+- clone the repository to ~/dotfiles.
-For example if i want to install nvim to the laptop i can do `stow nvim` and it will automatically create the symlink to the `~/.config/nvim`
+- run the command `stow nvim` and it will automatically create the symlink to the `~/.config/nvim`.
+- and just like that, the configuration for nvim is already applied.